BrazucaNY/david-the-handyman/site/content/_index.md

 ---
 title: HandyMan
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: Helping You Keep Your Home Safe, Strong, and Beautiful.
-image: /img/home-jumbotron.jpg
+image: img/home-jumbotron.jpg
 blurb:
   heading: Whys US ?
   text: Kaldi is the coffee store for everyone who believes that great coffee